ExchangeServices/API/Person API/Person API - Readme.txt

         - Extended delta handling, including changes in contact informations
         - Getting person information for a list of persons

 3.0.0   Following changes has been done:
         - The privacy field for persons has changed type

+4.0.0   Following changes has been done:
+        - The person extension field for persons has been extended with a property extrainformation